WeiyingZhao/Multimodal-RAG/README.md

 ### Development Guidelines

 - Follow existing code style and structure
-- Preserve Chinese component names (intentional design choice)
+- Use descriptive English names for all components and files
 - Add comments for complex logic
 - Update documentation for new features
 - Test with multiple file types (PDFs, images, audio)